ttariqaziz/twitter_text_classification_sentiment_analysis_nlp_project/README.md

 The COVID-19 pandemic has had a significant impact on society, and the need for accurate and reliable information has never been greater.
 In this project, we propose to use natural language processing (NLP) techniques to classify text data related to COVID-19.
+Specifically, we will use the dataset from this Kaggle link,

+https://www.kaggle.com/datasets/datatattle/covid-19-nlp-text-classification

-Specifically, we will use the dataset from this Kaggle link: https://www.kaggle.com/datasets/datatattle/covid-19-nlp-text-classification which includes thousands of text snippets from various sources such as news articles, social media posts, and government documents.
+which includes thousands of text snippets from various sources such as news articles, social media posts, and government documents.
 ## Goal: